Yield: 6 key lime cheesecake cookies // Total Time: 30 min. // Disclaimer: This post includes affiliate links.

 When adding in the flour, only fold the mixture just until no flour streaks remain.
 Overmixing the dough leads to more gluten formation, which can make the cookies super tough and chewy.

 Cookies continue baking after they have been taken out of the oven.
-The cookies may look a little underdone at 10 minutes, but it’s important to take them out to keep them nice and soft.
+Once the edges turn slightly golden brown, the cookies are ready to come out.
 Let the cookies rest on the baking sheet for an additional 5 minutes before transferring them to a wire rack to cool.

 All purpose flour: for structure and chewiness.